The Customer Success Playbook Doesn't Scale

 Make success a shared metric

-The most effective CS teams I’ve worked with don’t own customer outcomes — they orchestrate them.
+The most effective CS teams I ran at Veracode didn’t own customer outcomes — they designed the system so product, engineering, and sales carried them too.
 The difference matters.
 When CS is the only team measured on retention, every other team optimises for their own metrics.
-When product, engineering, and sales share customer outcome metrics, the CS role shifts from advocate to conductor.
+When product, engineering, and sales share customer outcome metrics, the CS role shifts from advocate to coordinator.

 The uncomfortable trade-off